What Does Criminal Sexual Conduct 3rd Degree Mean?

 Let Criminal Defense Attorney Nicole Blank Becker Handle Your Case Today

-If you or someone close to you is under investigation for criminal sexual conduct, hiring a skilled sex crimes lawyer should be your first priority.
+If you or someone close to you is under investigation for criminal sexual conduct, hiring a skilled sex crimes lawyer should be your priority.

 Nicole Blank Becker is an experienced sexual conduct lawyer based in Michigan with over two decades of experience in state and federal criminal law.
 What’s more, Nicole’s firm is solely focused on sex crimes, meaning that she knows all the ins and outs of defending every type of sex crime.